wercker-labs/wercker-blog/source/posts/2013-07-01-Week-in-review-July1st.md

 This is a short summary of this week's updates:

 * A big update this week was that we've openend up registration so that anyone can [join](http://blog.wercker.com/2013/06/24/Opening-up-registrations.html) wercker.
-StartupJunce was kind of enough to cover this and briefly [talk](startupjuncture.com/2013/06/28/wercker-opens-platform/) to us about wercker.
+StartupJuncture was kind of enough to cover this and briefly [talk](startupjuncture.com/2013/06/28/wercker-opens-platform/) to us about wercker.

 * Alongside going into public beta, we redesigned the wercker homepage.
-Wercker's inhouse designer blogs about its design process [here](http://blog.wercker.com/2013/06/24/Creating-our-new-landing-page.html).
+Wercker's inhouse designer, [Lindsey Bateman](https://app.wercker.com/#lindseybateman) blogs about its design process [here](http://blog.wercker.com/2013/06/24/Creating-our-new-landing-page.html).

 * Several wercker users went ahead and made some awesome [contributions](http://blog.wercker.com/2013/06/26/Developer-contributions.html), specifically regarding the creation of custom [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/) files for wordpress and Clojure.